coconutlabs/julius/00readme.txt

 	plugin/			Several plugin source codes and documentation man/			Unix online manuals
 	msvc/			Files to compile on Microsoft VC++ 2008
+ (new)  dnntools/		Sample programs for dnn and vecnet client

 Documentation